PriscillaOng12/GoldRushMaze/DESIGN.md

         Print error message "Error: too few spots to place gold" Exit the program
-    Calculate numPiles, ensuring it's between GoldMinNumPiles and the lesser of GoldMaxNumPiles or ndots Initialize an array piles[numPiles] to keep track of gold nuggets in each pile Distribute GoldTotal nuggets across the piles randomly For each pile in piles:
+    Calculate numPiles, ensuring it's between GoldMinNumPiles and the lesser of GoldMaxNumPiles or ndots Initialize an array piles to keep track of gold nuggets in each pile Distribute GoldTotal nuggets across the piles randomly For each pile in piles:
         Repeat until a pile is placed: